10 Ways to Lower Your AC Bill in Texas (Without Sweating It Out)

 The Bottom Line

-You don't need to sweat through a Texas summer to save money.
-Small changes add up fast: set the thermostat to 78, use your fans, change your filter, and stop closing vents.
-If your bills are still sky-high after trying all this, your system might need professional attention.
-Duct leaks, low refrigerant, or an aging unit could be costing you hundreds a year.
+You don't need to sweat through a Texas summer to save money on AC.
+Small changes add up fast: find the best thermostat setting for your schedule, use your fans, stay on top of AC filter replacement, and stop closing vents.
+If your bills are still sky-high after trying all this, your system might need professional attention from a family-owned HVAC company in San Antonio.
+Duct leaks, low refrigerant, or an aging unit that's not energy-efficient could be costing you hundreds a year.

 “Every summer I get calls from folks shocked by their electric bill.
 Nine times out of ten, the fix isn't a new system.
 It's a dirty filter, a thermostat set too low, or duct leaks dumping cool air into the attic.
 A few small changes can knock $50 to $100 off your monthly bill without sacrificing comfort.”

-- Tex, the "Comfort Cowboy", NATE-Certified HVAC Professionals
+- Tex, the "Comfort Cowboy", Lead Technician, Wrangler Air Conditioning, San Antonio

 Frequently Asked Questions

-The Department of Energy recommends 78 degrees when you're home and 85 degrees when you're away.
-Every degree below 78 adds 6-8% to your cooling costs.
-Using ceiling fans alongside your AC lets you stay comfortable at 78 without noticing the difference.
+The best thermostat setting is 78°F when you're home and 85°F when you're away.
+Every degree below 78°F adds 6-8% to your cooling costs.
+Using ceiling fans alongside your AC lets you stay comfortable at 78°F without noticing the difference.

 Does closing vents in unused rooms save energy?